oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 		Example: `bminstance-1`

-		If you specify a `vlanId`, the `hostnameLabel` cannot be specified. vnics on a Vlan can not be assigned a hostname  See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).
+		If you specify a `vlanId`, the `hostnameLabel` cannot be specified.
+VNICs on a VLAN can not be assigned a hostname.
+See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).
 	* `nsg_ids` - (Optional) (Updatable) A list of the OCIDs of the network security groups (NSGs) to add the VNIC to.
 For more information about NSGs, see [NetworkSecurityGroup](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/NetworkSecurityGroup/).

 		If a `vlanId` is specified, the `nsgIds` cannot be specified.
 The `vlanId` indicates that the VNIC will belong to a VLAN instead of a subnet.
 With VLANs, all VNICs in the VLAN belong to the NSGs that are associated with the VLAN.
 See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).